 - Using a hand blender, blend the sauce until smooth.

-- If needed, return to heat and reduce to desired thickness.
-(The goal is to end up with approximately 28 ounces of enchilada sauce (3 to 3.5 cups), the equivalent of 1 store-bought can.)
+- If needed, return to heat and reduce to the desired thickness.
+(The goal is to end up with approximately 28 ounces of enchilada sauce - 3 to 3.5 cups).
+Adjust seasoning to taste and use in your favorite recipe.

 - Don't miss all of our helpful hints, substitution ideas, cooking tips, and other delicious recipes that can be found in our post.
 Check it out!